pharriso/ansible_workshop/exercises/ansible_rhel/molecule/README.md

 Note: molecule is an upstream open source project, very liable to change.

-(This exercise was last tested against - Red Hat Enterprise Linux release 8.3 (Ootpa) - on 27 January 2021)
+(This exercise was last tested against - Red Hat Enterprise Linux release 8.3 (Ootpa) - on 01 February 2021)

 ## Section 1: Installing Components